-I respect The Veterinary Surgeons Act 1966 and the Veterinary Surgery (Exemptions) Order 2015 by never working upon an animal without gaining prior veterinary consent.
+I acknowledge and respect the Veterinary Surgeons Act 1966 and the Veterinary Surgery (Exemptions) Order 2015 by never working upon an animal without gaining prior veterinary consent.

-Before your dog’s first massage appointment, you will need to ask your vet to sign a consent form, so that they may confirm that clinical massage is a suitable treatment option for your dog, and provide any relevant clinical information that I need to be aware of.
+You will need to ask your vet to sign a consent form before your dog’s first massage appointment, so that they may confirm that clinical massage is a suitable treatment option for your dog, and provide any relevant clinical information that I need to be aware of.

 A downloadable PDF version of the consent form is attached below.
 If you would like the consent form emailing or posting to you instead, please let me know by getting in touch using any of the methods listed on the Contact page and I will be happy to do this for you.